Phileosopher/commonplace/politics-conservativeliberal.md

 5. One of the most just places to destroy tyranny is when power transfers from one [generation](people-family.md) to the next (i.e., inheritance and inheritance tax).
 6. However, since parents [love](people-love.md) their children more than society, they will find ways to secretly transfer that power to their children, even if the children were given *complete* equality of situation (e.g., all receive the same [education](education.md) and starting income).
 7. Punishing any parents will mean the entrusted children will conspire to destroy the social system, since they're not getting what they want and have the reckless [power of youth and time](maturity.md) to exact their revenge.

+## Cycling trends

+Like all other [fashions](trends.md), conservative and liberal views vacillate through a 4-stage due to the [culture](people-culture.md) surrounding it:

+1. Strong people create good times.
+   - Conservative + Libertarian
+   - They are strong enough to make the necessary sacrifices, and are willing to sacrifice their independence for their purposes.
+2. Good times create weak people.
+   - Liberal + Libertarian
+   - They didn't build what they consume, so they expect others to fix the problems they see.
+3. Weak people create hard times.
+   - Liberal + Authoritarian
+   - As the [collective group becomes more dysfunctional](mgmt-badsystems.md), everyone suffers under tyranny.
+4. Harsh times create strong men.
+   - Conservative + Authoritarian
+   - The new group of people forged by [hardship](hardship.md) come together to overthrow the tyrannical system presently in place.